 Tonight we’ll be hearing from:

-- Fallible Things on "Bevy in Anger (and other stages of grief)".
-From Fallible:
+- Fallible Things on "Bevy in Anger (and other stages of grief)":

-"I've been working on a digital card game for 2 years, having migrated her client-side code base to Bevy after prototyping with Godot for 6 months.
+"Fallible has been working on a digital card game for 2 years, having migrated her client-side code base to Bevy after prototyping with Godot for 6 months.
 Bevy is the Game Engine darling of the Rust community, and has been subject to both much love and hate over its half-decade of development.
 What's it like trusting and using this technology over time?
 What will it look like in the future?
 Has sticking with it been worth it?"

 Plan for the evening: